-Born in Germany on June 10, 1830, Maledon migrated with his parents to Detroit, Michigan when he was still a child.
-When he grew up, he headed westward where he worked as a Fort Smith, Arkansas police officer.
+Born in Germany on June 10, 1830, Maledon migrated with his parents to Detroit, Michigan, when he was still a child.
+When he grew up, he headed westward, where he worked as a Fort Smith, Arkansas, police officer.
 When the Civil War broke out, he enlisted in the Arkansas Light Artillery, serving in its 1st Battalion.

-Maledon, a diminutive man standing at just about five and a half feet, was described as a “whispy” little fellow, with dark eyes and hair, a fair complexion and a long beard.
+Maledon, a diminutive man standing at just about five and a half feet, was described as a “whispy” little fellow with dark eyes and hair, a fair complexion, and a long beard.
 Quiet in nature, he rarely smiled and was almost always dressed in black, an “appearance” that would soon seem appropriate to his new profession.

 For the next 22 years, he would execute more than 60 criminals and be forced to shoot five prisoners during escape attempts, two of which were killed.
-In no time, he was given the title of the “Prince of the Hangmen” by the local newspaper – the Fort Smith Elevator, who was only too happy to publish each and every morbid detail of Maledon’s handiwork for the “entertainment” of its readers.
+In no time, he was given the title of the “Prince of the Hangmen” by the local newspaper – the Fort Smith Elevator, which was only too happy to publish every morbid detail of Maledon’s handiwork for the “entertainment” of its readers.

-For three years, between 1873 and 1876, these executions upon the gallows were made public, drawing thousands of people from not only the surrounding areas but sometimes from across the nation.
+For three years, between 1873 and 1876, these executions upon the gallows were made public, drawing thousands of people from the surrounding areas and sometimes from across the nation.
 During this time, a total of 22 men were hanged in seven different public displays.
 As the morbid gawkers gathered around the 20-foot wide scaffold, whereas many a twelve men could be hanged at one time, the question was not “who was going to be hanged first,” but rather, “would they be executed at the same time?”

 On September 3, 1875, the largest group ever to be executed at once occurred when Maledon hanged six men.
-The scheduled event had been widely publicized in the media and a week before the execution was to occur, the city began to fill up with strangers from all over the country.
+The scheduled event had been widely publicized in the media, and a week before the execution was to occur, the city began to fill up with strangers from all over the country.
 Reporters from Little Rock, St. Louis, and Kansas City flocked to Fort Smith, as well as newspapermen who traveled far from eastern and northern cities to catch the “scoop.”
 By the time the event was to take place, more than 5,000 people watched as the six men were marched from the jail to the gallows.

-Of the six felons, three were white, two were Native American and one was black.
-Seated along the back of the gallows, their death warrants were read to them and each was asked if they had any last words.
+Of the six felons, three were white, two were Native American, and one was black.
+Seated along the back of the gallows, their death warrants were read to them, and each was asked if they had any last words.
 When the preliminaries were over, the six were lined up on the scaffold while executioner George Maledon adjusted the nooses around their necks.
 The trap was sprung all six died at once at the end of the ropes.